-VI.
-Annex 2 - Specification
+VI.Annex 2 - Specification

-The Chair to the UK Covid-19 Public Inquiry requires an independent and expert opinion on certain matters, including non-covid conditions: hip replacements for the production of an expert report for Module 3.
-The expert(s) have been identified by the Secretariat research team as possessing unique and requisite knowledge to inform the Chair and to be free of relevant conflicts of interest.
+The Chair to the UK Covid-19 Public Inquiry requires an independent and expert opinion on certain matters, including the educational attainment during the pandemic.
+The expert(s) have identified by the Secretariat research team as possessing unique and requisite knowledge to inform the Chair and to be free of relevant conflicts of interest.
 On behalf of the Chair, Counsel, in partnership with the Secretariat, will test the expertise of the witness(es) and their suitability in giving evidence.
 Counsel will then set an instruction to the expert witness(es) to opine a limited set of questions which will be explored within public hearings, placed into evidence, and used to question and test other witnesses to the Inquiry as they provide evidence.
 Should the Inquiry identify other staff at the institution for current or future modules of the Inquiry their work to provide additional expert reports can also be covered by this contract.